-If you’ve read my previous post you’ll know that I absolutely love Mykonos.
+If you’ve read my previous post about Mykonos you’ll know that I absolutely love Mykonos.
 But I am aware that that it does have the reputation for being a playground of the rich and famous – it’s certainly possible to go there and spend a lot of money, but you don’t have to.
 In this post, I want to suggest ways in which you can enjoy this amazing island without spending a huge amount of money.
-The best way to start is to consider travelling out of season when you can pick up some great flight and hotel deals.
+The best way to start is to consider traveling out of season when you can pick up some great flight and hotel deals.

 Things to do in Mykonos on a budget

 Here is a list of my top things to do in Mykonos when you’re on a budget: